 The significance of Pale Fire is deepened when we consider how it is embedded in the film’s dramatization of competing archival logics, one based on ownership and exploitation and another based on illicit circulation and free play.
 Reading like a replicant involves a kind of “archive fever” (Derrida 2005) that unfolds on multiple levels at once.
 BR2049 proceeds through a series of archival revelations, a search which Officer K undertakes without realizing that it will displace him from his own story.
 The plot focuses on the race to find the child of Rachael and Deckard, who is the first child born of a replicant mother.
-Niander Wallace, the film’s corporate arch-villain, sees the child as means to consolidate his power.
+Niander Wallace, the film’s corporate arch-villain, sees the child as a means to consolidate his power.
 Frustrated by his inability to manufacture fertile female replicants, he thinks the child will provide him the key to infinite human expansion, the power to create and control life on a vast scale and extend human exo-colonization into distant space.
 Wallace’s archives—including those he acquired from Tyrell, the first creator of replicants—are the foundation of his power over life and death; his power stems from his possession of the patents for the bio-engineering of abundant food supplies, and extends to control over replicant genomes.
-Archives, as Derrida argues, are both originary and nomological, both a commencement and a commandment (Derrida 1).
+Archives, as Derrida argues, are both originary and nomological, both a commencement and a commandment (1).
 Wallace’s archives are “topo-nomological” in Derrida’s sense: based in a secure location and investing hermeneutic authority in their owner (3).

 In contrast to Wallace’s fortified archives, we have Deckard’s library.
 Crammed bookshelves line his living space, and we glimpse a neat stack of books next to a framed photo of his lost love Rachael; books are intimate objects linked to personal memory, identity, and relationships.
 Literature may become a carrier signal for an “informatics of domination” (Haraway 463), as with the baseline test, but it is also linked to an informal network of free circulation, a gift economy.
 In contrast to Wallace’s patri-archives, literature is sustained through what we could call a nomadic archive.
 Literature here is not confined, but functions as a mobile mediator circulating through networks of intimate contact: books mediate relations between generations, between the sexes, and between humans, replicants, and holographic artificial intelligence.
-Literature, to use Derrida’s phrase, is a “transgenerational and transindividual relay” (Derrida 35).
+Literature, to use Derrida’s phrase, is a “transgenerational and transindividual relay” (35).

 The film depicts several intriguing moments of archival reading.
-At the LAPD DNA Archive, we see K reading sequences of genes, rapidly scanning data in a way that would be impossible for any human reader (see fig. 3).
+At the LAPD DNA Archive, K reads sequences of genes, rapidly scanning data in a way that would be impossible for any human reader (see fig. 3).
 As K reads, Joi marvels at the construction of human beings from columns of coded information, an alphabet of four letters in contrast to the two of her digital code; she herself is a kind of text, a virtual body supported by a perishable physical substrate.

 Figure 3: Reading like a replicant?
 Still from Blade Runner 2049.
 2017.